debugulize/AirBnB_clone/README.md

 The above classes are handled by the abstracted storage engine defined in the [FileStorage](./models/engine/file_storage.py) class.

-Every time the backend is initialized, HolbertonBnB instantiates an instance of `FileStorage` called `storage`.
+Every time the backend is initialized, AirBnB instantiates an instance of `FileStorage` called `storage`.
 The `storage` object is loaded/re-loaded from any class instances stored in the JSON file `file.json`.
 As class instances are created, updated, or deleted, the `storage` object is used to register